Written by: Nurudeen Tijani

 The food you eat is critical in getting rid of inflammatory pain.
 It is either going to cause and aggravate inflammation in the body or fight pain and provide relief.
 According to The China Study Solution (the most comprehensive scientific study on nutrition), animal foods and animal food products aggravate inflammation in the gastrointestinal tract.

-Joint supplements cannot fix chronic inflammation from weightlifting because it is a systemic problem.
+Joint supplements cannot fix chronic inflammation from weights training because it is a systemic problem.
 To fix chronic pain, you can use a simple two-week whole-food plant-based regimen to reset and eliminate chronic inflammation in the body.

 The food you eat is more important than anything your doctor can give you to cure disease and pain.
 A plant-based diet can help eliminate joint pain and reverse chronic diseases like arthritis.